Willyham/hashfill/README.md

 ![](./doc/fill.png)

+### Installation

+This library depends on headers from the `geos` library.
+You can install with `brew install geos` or `dnf install geos-devel` on RPM based linux distros.

 ### Options
 - `WithMaxPrecision` - Sets the max hash precision the algorithm will generate hashes for.
 - `WithFixedPrecision` - Causes the fully contained geohashes to still be divided into the hashes of the max precision.